All About Pumpkins (The Ultimate Cheat Sheet On Everything Pumpkin)

 I talk a lot of about the importance of keeping our bodies hydrated in The Beauty Detox Solution.
 When the body is not properly hydrated, it can lead to an assortment of health issues including constipation, which tends to worsen for everyone this time of year.

-are a fantastic beauty food because they contain beauty minerals like zinc, sulfur, potassium, magnesium, and calcium.
+Pumpkin seeds are a fantastic beauty food because they contain beauty minerals like zinc, sulfur, potassium, magnesium, and calcium.
 You can also get a portion of your precious, beautifying B, C, E, and K vitamins, plus protein and omega-3 fatty acids from them.
-So if you want gorgeous hair and skin, can help. 🙂
+So if you want gorgeous hair and skin, pumpkin seeds can help. :)

-But while are a great source of several vitamins and minerals, don’t overdo it by eating them too much.
+But while pumpkin seeds are a great source of several vitamins and minerals, don’t overdo it by eating them too much.

 All seeds and nuts are pretty dense, and their high-fat content can still be clogging to the body if you eat them with abandon.
 These are powerful little delivery systems for a number of beauty nutrients, but don’t forget that you can get the same benefits from a variety of fruits and vegetables, too.

-There are four main types of – also commonly known as pepitas.
+There are four main types of Pumpkin seeds– also commonly known as pepitas.

-Not surprisingly, the most popular type is the , as this variety includes the seeds of pumpkins used in and jack-o-lanterns.
+Not surprisingly, the most popular type is the Cucurbita Pepo, as this variety includes the seeds of pumpkins used in pumpkin pie and jack-o-lanterns.

-that produce are Cucurbita Maxima.
+Pumpkin Seeds that produce giant pumpkins are Cucurbita Maxima.
 Seeds that produce pumpkins that are unique in size, shape and color often come from Cucurbita Mixta.
-An ideal seeds. for canning comes from
+An ideal pumpkin for canning comes from C. moschata seeds.

-are a delicious and nutritious snack, but not all are as healthy as you may think.
-Whether you’re and want to know what to do with the seeds, or you’re just in a fall mood and want to pick up some raw at the store, here are a few Beauty Detox tips to get the best and healthiest !
+Pumpkin seeds are a delicious and nutritious snack, but not all pumpkin seeds are as healthy as you may think.
+Whether you’re carving pumpkins and want to know what to do with the seeds, or you’re just in a fall mood and want to pick up some raw pumpkin seeds at the store, here are a few Beauty Detox tips to get the best and healthiest pumpkin seeds!

-I get asked a lot about whether it is a good idea to eat the seeds from inside a normal Halloween .
+I get asked a lot about whether it is a good idea to eat the seeds from inside a normal Halloween pumpkin.
 It depends, Beauty.

 Typically, these seeds are roasted and are not Beauty Detox friendly, because they are roasted.
-For the greatest benefits, should always be eaten raw.
+For the greatest benefits, pumpkin seeds should always be eaten raw.

-(and all nuts and seeds, for that matter) should always, always be eaten raw.
-As sad as it may be to abandon the tradition of roasting those after , in order to get the nutrition from the seeds, you should ideally eat them raw.
+Pumpkin seeds (and all nuts and seeds, for that matter) should always, always be eaten raw.
+As sad as it may be to abandon the tradition of roasting those pumpkin seeds after pumpkin carving, in order to get the nutrition from the seeds, you should ideally eat them raw.

-When you roast , their health benefits are altered (you denature the amino acids and vitamins) and your seeds are no longer packing the nutritional punch you’re probably eating them for.
+When you roast pumpkin seeds, their health benefits are altered (you denature the amino acids and vitamins) and your seeds are no longer packing the nutritional punch you’re probably eating them for.

 If you just want them as a treat, cool.
 But if you do want to keep them really nutritious (they are particularly great for healthy hair…) you can dehydrate them.
 That way you don’t have to give up the enjoyment of munching on crispy, flavorful seeds completely!